 The overarching objectives of this chapter are as follows:

 - a.
-Provide for high quality residential neighbourhoods and tourist accommodation; - b.
-Ensure that development is compatible with local landscape, residential amenity and character; - c.
-Foster a high standard of design, both functional and aesthetic, which takes due regard of the needs of occupants and neighbours including liveability and amenity; and - d.
-Promote a wider choice in housing to satisfy the demand for a variety of household types and lifestyles.
+Provide for quality residential neighbourhoods and tourist related development; - b.
+Ensure that development is compatible with local landscape amenity and character; and - c.
+Ensure the orderly development of land.

-Part 3 Development Controls
+Part 3 General Controls